How to Get Started Guide

 MIPS Exception Application(s)

-Every MIPS performance year CMS releases Hardship Exception Applications allowing physicians to apply for an exemption of MIPS or portions of it, depending upon certain circumstances.
+Every MIPS performance year CMS releases Hardship Exception Applications allowing physicians to apply for an exemption to MIPS or portions of it, depending upon certain circumstances.
 Below are two Hardship Exception applications:

 MIPS Promoting Interoperability (PI) performance category Hardship Exception – Eligible clinicians, groups, and virtual groups may submit a request and if approved, will exempt you from completing the EHR portion of MIPS and reweight this category score to zero for the performance year, whether reporting traditional MIPS or APM Performance Pathways (APP).
 Not available for APM Entities.

-MIPS Hardship Exception applications are currently available.
-The deadline to submit an application is December 31, 2021, at 7 p.m.
-CST.
+MIPS Hardship Exceptions applications will open late spring of PY 2022.
+The deadline to submit is December 31, 2022, at 7pm CST.

-Practices who participate in MIPS can choose to participate as individuals or as a group:
+Practices who participate in MIPS may participate as individuals or as a group:

 - Individual Physicians - If you report as an individual, your payment adjustment will be based on your individual performance.
 An individual is identified by a single National Provider Identifier (NPI) number tied to a single Tax Identification Number (TIN).
 If your NPI is tied to multiple TINs you will need to report MIPS for each TIN either as a group or individual.